• Menu

 Manganese is a naturally occurring mineral that can be present in well water.
 High levels of manganese can cause staining and discoloration, as well as affect the taste and odor of the water.
 Manganese can also combine with iron to form a compound that can cause staining and fouling.

-Manganese removal can be achieved using various methods, including a water softener, an iron filter, or a sediment filter.
+Manganese removal can be achieved using a variety of methods, including the use of a water softener, an iron filter, or a sediment filter.
 Ozone or chlorine can also be used to oxidize the manganese and remove it from the water.
 In some cases, a combination of treatment methods may be necessary to effectively remove manganese from well water.

 For example, a water softener can be effective for low levels of manganese, while higher concentrations might require an iron filter specifically designed to handle both iron and manganese.
 Sediment filters can help remove larger particles, and oxidizing agents like ozone or chlorine can convert dissolved manganese into a form that can be filtered out.